richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 ```python3.6 -m venv /pythonenv1 --system-site-packages --copies```
 ```python3.9 -m venv /pythonenv1 --system-site-packages --copies```

-:star: This will include ibm-db and itoolkit which installs via the python3 based yum packages.
+:star: Creating a venv with site packages will include ibm-db and itoolkit which installs via the python3 based yum packages.
 :star: Any of these base packages should not be installed via pip as they are part of the Python yum RPMs.
 :star: pip should not be upgraded directly via pip as the support level of pip is part of the Python yum RPMs.